mamonaco1973/azure-postgres/README.md

 ## Overview of Azure Database for PostgreSQL – Flexible Server

-Azure offers two deployment options for managed PostgreSQL databases: **Flexible Server** and **Single Server**.
-While Single Server is being phased out, Flexible Server provides enhanced control, performance, and configuration options, making it the recommended choice for new deployments.
+Historically, Azure offered two deployment options for managed PostgreSQL databases: **Flexible Server** and **Single Server**.
+Single Server is being phased out as of March 2025.
+Flexible Server provides enhanced control, performance, and configuration options, making it really the ideal for new deployments.

 This project uses **Flexible Server** with private networking, allowing complete isolation of your database within an Azure Virtual Network.
 This ensures secure, internal-only access to your PostgreSQL instance—ideal for enterprise workloads, compliance requirements, and production-grade applications.